 Poplar wood in the body is an interesting variation.
-This wood is considered semi-hard, which means that it is more flexible and therefore provides greater acoustic capabilities.
+This wood is considered semi-hard, which means it's more flexible and therefore provides greater acoustic capabilities.
 The neck and fingerboard are made of maple, a wood that is very resistant to breakage, but also offers a lot in terms of acoustics.

 This Ibanez guitar has a body designed in RG Superstrat shape.
 Aesthetically there are several elements that are attractive and catch our attention.
 One of them is the tuning keys, which are inverted and are precision-engineered.
 Also, the body has “F” shaped fretwork, and this is due to Gilbert's eagerness to compare his speed with that of violinist Niccolo Paganini.

 The frets are medium jumbo, which is surprising for the small scale of this guitar (564 mm).
-It is a small but comfortable instrument.
+It's a small but comfortable instrument.
 The 41 mm nut, far from the typical 52 mm, brings the strings much closer together.

 Finally, the hardware is black and the guitar is finished in white to highlight all those details.
-We can say that it is a very striking and versatile guitar.
+We can say it's a very striking and versatile guitar.

 As we have already stated, this Ibanez RG is small.
 Not only because of its 564 mm scale, but also because it has 24 frets and a 41 mm nut.
 Everything is smaller and fits very well for children.
-However, it is comfortable and easy to use by adults as well.
-Because it is so small, various guitar techniques are made gentler, such as tapping and bendings.
+However, it's comfortable and easy to use by adults as well.
+Because it's so small, various guitar techniques are made gentler, such as tapping and bendings.
 Therefore, if you are a beginner and want to follow in the footsteps of Paul Gilbert, you will find in this guitar many things that will help you achieve your goals.

 This Ibanez guitar was designed with Paul Gilbert in mind.
 Perhaps for this reason, its most notable sonic characteristic is gain.
-It is an instrument with plenty of brightness and gain for the beginning player to find a sound with outrageous punch.
+It's an instrument with plenty of brightness and gain for the beginning player to find a sound with outrageous punch.

 Infinity R Humbucker microphones and selector contribute to reinforce the gain in your sound.
 In clean mode, the third selector position has a subtlety that we appreciate because it gives an air of funk.
 The sound of the phrases in the first selector position is reminiscent of Gilbert's playing.
 If that's what you're looking for, then don't hesitate and go for this guitar.

-We do not recommend it for blues because it is too loud, but it is excellent for rock and metal.
+We don't recommend it for blues because it‘s too loud, but it's excellent for rock and metal.
 It also has some pop ballad vibes and some interesting funk riffs.